Upper Lusatia: History

-Meissen
+Meissen and Poland

 The independent development of the West Slavic tribes was interrupted in the 10th century by the expansion of the German state of East Francia.
 With the raids of 921/922 and 928/929 King Henry the Fowler initiated a period of military subjugation of the Polabian Slavs.
 In 932 the Milceni were forced to pay tribute.
 After Henry's death in 936 the Milceni once again became independent, but were subdued again in 939 by King Otto I of Germany.
 As a result, the Milceni lands, despite persistent militant struggles, became part of the vast Marca Geronis under the Saxon margrave Gero and after 965 of the newly established Margraviate of Meissen.

 All the major wall ring castles in the border areas were strengthened and prepared as starting points for further conquests.
 In place of the Milceni castles, German Burgwards appeared (first mentioned 1006), such as the Ortenburg Castle in Bautzen, or the castles of Göda/Hodźij and Doberschau/Dobruša.
 In the year 1002 the city of Bautzen was first mentioned by the chronicler Thietmar of Merseburg.
 Until the second half of the 10th century the fights continued, and in 990 the Milceni were finally subdued by Margrave Eckard I of Meissen.
 The church of Upper Lusatia was assigned to the Diocese of Meissen in 968.
 In 1007, the diocese received the first donation in Milceni lands, the castles Ostrusna (probably Ostritz) and Godobi (Göda).

 Soon, however, the German feudal rule was threatened by the ascending Kingdom of Poland and its western expansion.
 In 1002 Bolesław I Chrobry conquered both Upper and Lower Lusatia and forced German king Henry II to enfeoff him with the Gau Milsca.
 After several volatile and bitter feuds both parties signed the Peace of Bautzen on 30 January 1018, which assigned the Milceni lands of Upper Lusatia and Lusatia proper (today Lower Lusatia) to Poland.
 After the victory of Emperor Conrad II over the Polish king Mieszko II Lambert in 1031, Upper Lusatia again came under the rule of the Meissen margraves, confirmed by the 1033 Treaty of Merseburg.

 During the Investiture Controversy in 1076, King Henry IV of Germany granted Budissin Land to Duke Vratislaus II of Bohemia as an Imperial fief in turn for his support in the Saxon Rebellion.
 The son-in-law of Vratislaus, Count Wiprecht of Groitzsch, ruled it independently from 1084 to 1108 residing at Ortenburg Castle.
 In 1091, a further donation to the church was made, when Henry IV transferred five other villages in the Milzenerland, four of them south of Göda.
 For 1144 it is documented that the Zagost province, an area southeast of Görlitz around Zawidów (Seidenberg), was a part of Budissin Land.
 Also in this region, the Diocese of Meissen was equipped with possessions.
 Upper Lusatia reached the Kwisa (Queis), the border to Silesia and its largest expansion to the east, already in the 12th century.